 As per the belief, never once did he go to the temple repeating the same Patola sari wrapped as a dhoti.
 Every day a fresh Patola was imported from Maharashtra.

 The origin of the Patolas is said to have been in South India.
 Patta is a huge long cloth which is called patola in Telugu.
-Even the traveller Ibn Batuta mentions about the Patolas being gifted in the courts of the Southern Kingdoms.
+Even the traveler Ibn Batuta mentions about the Patolas being gifted in the courts of the Southern Kingdoms.

 Apparently, the art died in all the other places except in Gujarat.

 The Meaningful Designs of the Sari – The Types of Patan Patola

 ‘Panchanda’ design is another favourite of the Gujaratis.
 It has the beetle nut leaves design surrounding a white circle which was a ‘yantra’ worshipped by the King.
 The designs, the way it is believed even in the Vastu techniques, have the power to evoke the positive energy.
 And the same logic has been implied in the Patolas.

 The design involving a series of beetle nut leaves all across the sari is called ‘Paan Bhat’ (पान भाट).
 A beautiful custom of Gujarat involves carrying tons of gifts in a basket on an auspicious occasion.
 And this was mainly prevalent among the royal class.
 The same tradition gave birth to the ‘Chhab Bhat’ (छाब भाट).
-A round circular shape seems to carry the designs of the flowers, bouquets and vase.
+A round circular shape seems to carry the designs of the flowers, bouquets, and vase.

 The ‘Vohri Gaj Design’ has more of geometric shapes and is loved by the Bohri Muslim community of Gujarat.